KooperL/portfolio/server/readme.md

 # Getting started

 ## Env
 A `.env` file is required by the app.
+See `../setup.sh` to skip.
 It must provide values for the following keys:
 ```ENV=[development, production]
 MONGO_USERNAME=<value>
 MONGO_PASSWORD=<value>